mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/developer-setup/windows-wsl.md

        sudo mkdir /c
        sudo mount --bind /mnt/c /c

-      For more on how to properly set up Docker for Windows and WSL see [here](https://web.archive.org/web/20200402131133/https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).
+      For more on how to properly set up Docker for Windows and WSL see {{< newtabref href="https://web.archive.org/web/20200402131133/https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly" title="here" >}}.

 2. Install and set up Docker: